 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Confirm that your solar installer is properly licensed.
-This ensures that the work is done properly using the most up-to-date installation methods.
+Make sure you hire a licensed solar installer.
+This helps ensure that the work is done properly using current best installation practices.
 So long as a contractor has an electrician's license from the Oklahoma Construction Industries Board, they may perform solar energy work.
-The state doesn't treat solar projects as different from any other electrical job.
+Oklahoma doesn't treat solar projects as different from any other electrical job.

 Top-notch solar installations should come with strong workmanship and performance warranties.
 A workmanship guarantee covers installation issues, such as cracks in the panels, poor alignment, or poor wiring.
 A performance guarantee ensures a minimum energy output.
 Comprehensive warranties indicate that a solar company believes in its work.